lcf/BasicCRM/README.md

 * is not activated by default
 * has a collection of users belonging to it
 * there is a way to calculate the code required for company registration confirmation
+    1. to calculate the code security salt is required
+    2. code is a hash function from company id, security salt and company name
-* may be activated with a confirmation code
+* may be activated with a confirmation code and security salt
     1. error if attempt to activate an already activated company
     2. error if confirmation code is not valid
     3. activates company